-The LSA, entered into on April 4, 2018, originally comprised term loans in an aggregate principal amount of \$15.0 million, separated into tranches for pre-funded projects, and a \$10.0 million revolving loan, each of which bore 6% annual interest.
+The LSA, originally entered into on April 4, 2018, comprises term loans in an aggregate principal amount of \$15.0 million, separated into tranches for pre-funded projects and subject to the satisfaction of specified conditions, and a \$10.0 million revolving loan, each of which bears 6% annual interest.
+A number of amendments have since been made to the LSA.
+The current terms and status of the loans governed by this agreement are as follows: